 The RehabCenter at Summerlin Hospital Medical Center uses an interdisciplinary team approach.
 This approach emphasizes continuous interaction among the team members, including weekly team meetings and patient/family conferences with the team as needed during each patient's stay.

 Patients receive a maximum of three hours of therapy, six or seven days per week.
 Prior to discharge, therapists work with family members to teach them how to best care for the patient at home.

-Disciplines involved in the process include rehabilitation nurses, physcial therapists, occupational therapists, speech and language pathologists, respiratory therapists, dieticians and other professionals.
+Disciplines involved in the process include rehabilitation nurses, physical therapists, occupational therapists, speech and language pathologists, respiratory therapists, dietitians and other professionals.

 Our teams of specially trained therapists develop individualized treatment plans to help each patient achieve their rehabilitation goals.
 As patients continue their recovery, treatment plans are updated and modified to help ensure that patients achieve their maximum level of functional independence.